-The North Ayrshire ‘Centre of Excellence’ for consultation and engagement includes a bank of trained staff as well as this online engagement hub, which includes information on how to plan and submit a consultation and an online list of current and past consultations.
+The North Ayrshire ‘Centre of Excellence’ for consultation and engagement includes a bank of trained staff as well as this online engagement hub, which includes information on how to plan and submit a consultation and an online consultation and events calendar.

 As well as this, you can use the above link to access our Community Choices website, which provides the opportunity to engage on key topics and take part in conversations about the things that affect you.